sebapersson/petab_sciml/docs/src/format.md

 Although a neural network can, in principle, accept both array and scalar inputs for a single argument, this feature is not currently tested for among tools implementing the PEtab SciML extension due to it being hard to implement.
 To have both scalar and array input, the neural network model should instead have multiple arguments for its forward pass function.

-## Condition Table
+## Condition and Hybridization tables

+In addition to the standard tables, the PEtab SciML extension introduces a new hybridization table.
+This table follows the same logic as the condition table but applies its assignments to all simulation conditions, so it does not include a `conditionId` column.
+The table is necessary because specifying which type of hybridization applies to a particular problem requires the precision of the `operatorType` in the condition table.
+However, certain assignments—such as inserting a neural network into the ODE right-hand side (RHS)—apply to every simulation condition.
+To avoid repeating these assignments for each condition, the hybridization table is introduced.

-In the PEtab SciML extension, the condition table is expanded to specify how neural network outputs—and, if necessary, inputs—are assigned.
-Additionally, a new `operatorType` called `setParameter` is introduced to support inserting neural networks into the ODE right-hand side (RHS).
-Repeating parts of the PEtab v2 standard, the three key `operatorType` values for this extension are:
+As stated, both the condition table and the hybridization table follow the same logic.
+Additionally, to handle hybrid models, a new `operatorType` called `setParameter` is introduced to support inserting neural networks into the ODE right-hand side (RHS).
+Reiterating parts of the PEtab v2 standard, the three key `operatorType` values for this extension are:

 1. **setRate**: Assigns the rate of a species to a neural network output.
 Here, `targetValue` must be a neural network output, and `targetId` must be a model species.
 2. **setAssignment**: Assigns the input of a neural network in the ODE RHS or the input in the observable formula.
-Note, neural network inputs are treated as algebraic targets.
+Note that neural network inputs are treated as algebraic targets.
 3. **setParameter**: Assigns the value of a model parameter to a neural network output.
 Here, `targetValue` must be a neural network output.

 !!! warn "Model structure altering conditions"
-    When `setRate` or `setParameter` are used, during model import the generated model structure or observable formula is altered, basically a neural-network is inserted into the generated functions.
-Therefore, as unique model structures per condition are not supported in most PEtab tools, the same `setAssignment` or `setRate` assignment must be set per condition.
+    When `setRate`, `setAssignment`, or `setParameter` are used, the model structure or observable formula is altered during model import, effectively a neural network is inserted into the generated functions.
+Consequently, these `operatorType` values are only allowed in the hybridization table.

 ### `operatorType` Defines Hybrid Model Type